 The ordering information shown in Figure 3 applies to all packages in the Kintex UltraScale and Virtex UltraScale FPGAs.
-Refer to the Package Marking section of UG575, UltraScale and UltraScale + FPGAs Packaging and Pinouts User Guide for a more detailed explanation of the device markings.
+Refer to the Package Marking section of UG575, UltraScale and UltraScale+ FPGAs Packaging and Pinouts User Guide for a more detailed explanation of the device markings.

-L1 and -H1 are the ordering codes for the -1L and -1H speed grades, respectively.
-See UG575: UltraScale and UltraScale+ FPGAs Packaging and Pinouts User Guide for more information.
-DS890\03\092917
+- 1) -L1 and -H1 are the ordering codes for the -1L and -1H speed grades, respectively - 1)-L1 and -H1 are the ordering codes for the -1L and -1H speed grades, respectively.
+2) See UG575: UltraScale and UltraScale+ FPGAs Packaging and Pinouts User Guide for more information.

+DS890\03\113023